-59. In contrast, the Soviet Union's natural resources and gold reserves represent an asset which might encourage it to increase its borrowings in the West and, thereby, its purchases of Western technology.
+In contrast, the Soviet Union's natural resources and 59. gold reserves represent an asset which might encourage it to increase its borrowings in the West and, thereby, its purchases of Western technology.
 This development should be reflected, in due course, in NATO countries' trade figures.
 Western countries, anxious to export as well as to secure access to raw materials, may not hesitate to extend large volumes of credits, hence goods, to the USSR.
-Three countries, France, the United Kingdom and Italy, have each informed the Soviet Union of the volume of export credits available if that country concerned places orders with their exporters.
-The total at present stands at around \$2 milliard.
-In any event, it is planned that a large proportion of the Soviet debt should be reimbursed through sales of certain goods or raw materials produced with the help of equipment imported on credit from the West (oil, natural gas, coal, timber and the like).
+Over the last few year for instance, France, the United Kingdom, Italy and Canada Over the last few years, have each informed the Soviet Union of the volume of export credits available if that country places orders with their In any event, it is planned that a large exporters(1). proportion of the Soviet debt should be reimbursed through sales of certain goods or raw materials produced with the help of equipment imported on credit from the West (oil, natural gas, coal, timber and the like).

-60. The outlook for Allied imports from the European Communist countries will be very similar to that for Western purchases anywhere in the world and will be closely linked with economic conditions; forecasts established recently by the OECD, however, indicate that for 1976 there could be a volume increase of 5% in the total imports of OECD member countries.
+60. The outlook for Allied imports from the European Communist countries will be very similar to that for Western purchases anywhere in the world and will be closely linked with economic conditions; forecasts established recently by the OECD, however, indicate that for 1976 there could be a volume increase of 4% in the total imports of OECD member countries.
 Furthermore, the Communist countries might well be in a comparatively favourable position in the event of a resumption of Western economic growth inasmuch as such a development would probably result in an increase in private consumption and stockpiling rather than in renewed investment.
 The commodity pattern of their sales would put these countries at an advantage since they offer mainly basic commodities, intermediate products and consumer goods and not capital equipment.

 61. The data available on which to base estimates of 1976 trade development between China and the Western countries remain fragmentary.
 It would appear that China had exceptionally good harvests in 1975, which may mean that its agricultural imports (which in 1974 accounted for 54% of its purchases from North America) are likely to go down.
-On the other hand, the Chinese may boost their Western purchases of certain semimanufactured goods, particularly iron and steel goods, since they are developing the oil industry (hence the requirement for steel piping) and shipbuilding (sheet steel) with a view to acquiring their own ships to export their oil and thus avoid freight charges.
-In any case, Chinese imports will depend to a very large extent on how they are paid for.
-China has growing oil resources and sales of this product to Japan and other South-East Asian countries - particularly the Philippines - should provide it with big foreign currency earnings.
-However, it is possible that, like in 1975, Japan will benefit more than the NATO countries from any increase in Chinese imports.
+On the other hand, the Chinese may boost their Western purchases of certain semi-manufactured goods, particularly iron and steel goods, since they are developing the oil industry (hence the requirement for steel piping) and shipbuilding (sheet steel)